Medical expert of the article

 - 9 Unspecified as acute or chronic, without bleeding or perforation.

-- increased secretion of gastric juice and reduced activity of protective factors of the mucosa (mucoproteins, bicarbonates).
+- increased secretion of gastric juice and decreased activity of protective factors of the mucous membrane (mucoproteins, bicarbonates).

 Pathogens

-It should be understood that the anamnestic data on the previously identified Helicobacter pylori infection and long-term admission to patients with NSAIDs can not be a decisive factor in establishing the diagnosis of peptic ulcer.
-Anamnestic identification of risk factors for peptic ulcer disease in patients taking NSAIDs may be useful in establishing evidence for conducting FGDS.
+It should be understood that anamnestic data on previously identified Helicobacter pylori infection and long-term use of NSAIDs by the patient cannot be a decisive factor in establishing the diagnosis of peptic ulcer disease.
+Anamnestic identification of risk factors for peptic ulcer disease in patients taking NSAIDs may be useful in establishing indications for FGDS.

-The main manifestations of peptic ulcer - pain ( pain in the left side ) and dyspeptic syndromes (syndrome - a stable set of symptoms characteristic of the disease).
+The main manifestations of peptic ulcer disease are pain ( pain in the left side ) and dyspeptic syndromes (syndrome is a stable set of symptoms characteristic of a given disease).

 Forms